Scale (ratio): Notation

+A 1:1 scale means the drawing, image, or representation, is the exact same size as the real life object it represents.
+I.e., 1 unit in the image is 1 unit on the real object.
+1:1 scale is rare for depictions of large entities because the image would be unwieldy and inconvenient, but important for realistic images of small objects intended to clarify their true size.

 General representation

 Generally, a representation may involve more than one scale at the same time.
 For example, a drawing showing a new road in elevation might use different horizontal and vertical scales.
 An elevation of a bridge might be annotated with arrows with a length proportional to a force loading, as in 1 cm to 1000 newtons: this is an example of a dimensional scale.
 A weather map at some scale may be annotated with wind arrows at a dimensional scale of 1 cm to 20 mph.

 In maps

 Map scales require careful discussion.
 A town plan may be constructed as an exact scale drawing, but for larger areas a map projection is necessary and no projection can represent the Earth's surface at a uniform scale.
 In general, the scale of a projection depends on position and direction.
 The variation of scale may be considerable in small scale maps which may cover the globe.
 In large scale maps of small areas, the variation of scale may be insignificant for most purposes, but it is always present.
 The scale of a map projection must be interpreted as a nominal scale.
 (The usage large and small in relation to map scales relates to their expressions as fractions.
 The fraction 1/10,000 used for a local map is much larger than the 1/100,000,000 used for a global map.
 There is no fixed dividing line between small and large scales.)

 A scale model is a representation or copy of an object that is larger or smaller than the actual size of the object being represented.
 Very often the scale model is smaller than the original and used as a guide to making the object in full size.